 The risk factors described below are a summary of the principal risk factors associated with an investment in us.
-These are not the only risks we face and further detail regarding each risk included in the summary and other risks can be found further below.
-You should carefully consider this summary, together with the risk factors set forth in Item 1A of this Annual Report on Form 10-K and the other reports and documents filed by us with the Securities and Exchange Commission ("SEC").
+These are not the only risks we face.
+You should carefully consider these risk factors, together with the risk factors set forth in Item 1A of this Annual Report on Form 10-K and the other reports and documents filed by us with the Securities and Exchange Commission ("SEC").